 What are the criteria for being considered a person with a disability?

-form must be completed by you (part A of the form) and a registered medical practitioner qualified to express an opinion on your disability (part B and C of the form).
-Your medical practitioner will have to answer various questions and confirm whether you, your spouse or child have a ‘moderate to severe’ disability in accordance with the criteria as stated in the ITR-DD
+- Parts B, C and D of the form must be completed by a duly registered medical practitioner who is trained to diagnose the applicable disability or to express an opinion on the disability.
+He/she must answer various questions and confirm, amongst others, whether you or your dependant has a ‘moderate to severe’ disability in accordance with the criteria stated in the ITR-DD form.

-What are tax benefits for a person with a disability?
+What are the tax benefits for a person with a disability?

 What are the tax benefits for a person with a physical impairment?